5 Applications that Prove Automated Gluing is the Next “Big Thing”

 Automated applications such as material handling, assembly, or pick and place tasks are well-known and popular within the manufacturing sector.
 Yet less well-known applications — particularly gluing and dispensing — are gaining steam and becoming more commonplace across various industries.
-Read on to learn about just a few of the possibilities of gluing robots, and how you can utilize automated gluing to massively reduce costs while improving safety, reliability, and efficiency.
+Read on to learn about just a few of the possibilities of automated gluing solutions, and how you can utilize automated gluing to massively reduce costs while improving safety, reliability, and efficiency.

 Furniture gluing